-The effect of the surprise announcement on the postal community has been electric.
 The Postmaster General said that reducing the annual payments to an actuarially sound level would save \$2.9 billion in FY2003, and \$2.6 billion in both FY2004 and FY 2005.
 He said that this would enable USPS to reduce its debt to the Treasury by \$3 billion this year, and to defer another rate increase from January 2004, as currently planned, to some time in 2006.
 However, legislation would be required to reduce the payment.
 OPM has drafted a bill, "The Postal Service Civil Service Retirement System Funding Reform Act of 2002," and it reportedly has the support of OMB.
-One potential obstacle to its passage is that it would harm the overall federal budget.
-Under past budget enforcement procedures, a \$3 billion reduction in the Postal Service's contribution to the CSRS Fund might have required the enactment of offsetting savings elsewhere.
-However, expiration of certain enforcement procedures that would apply to such a proposal, and uncertainty regarding the extension of these procedures, makes the procedural situation unclear.
+One potential obstacle to its passage is the possibility that offsetting savings would need to be found elsewhere in the budget.
+The Congressional Budget Office is considering how the proposal should be scored from a budget standpoint.